firebase/firebase-ios-sdk/FirebaseAnalyticsSwift/README.md

 }
 ```

-In this example, using the custom event logging API and manual screen view event logging API significantly reduces the amount of code required for event logging:
+In this example, by leveraging the custom event logging API and manual screen view event logging API, we achieve a significant reduction in code complexity for event tracking:

-1. Before: We had separate event logging code for both the button click and screen view events, resulting in redundant lines of code.
+1. **Before:** In the previous implementation, event logging for button clicks and screen views required separate blocks of code, leading to redundant lines of code throughout the app.
+This redundancy made the codebase less efficient and harder to maintain.

-2. After: With the custom event logging API and manual screen view event logging API, we have reduced the event logging code to a few lines, improving code efficiency and readability.
+2. **After:** By adopting the event logging API and manual screen view event logging API, we now condense the event tracking logic into just a few lines of code.
+This streamlined approach improves the overall code efficiency and enhances code readability.

-By using these APIs, you can easily log events and screen views throughout the app with concise and reusable code, making it more efficient and maintainable.